lambda-dom/weidu_library/weidu_library/docs/libraries/naming.md

 ## A. 1.
 Tables.

+`path_master_namespaces`

+The cached path to the `master_namespaces` table file.

 `master_namespaces`

 The master [table](../../resources/2da/naming/master_namespaces.2da) of pairs `class => abbreviation`.

 note(s):
-* The master [table](../../resources/2da/naming/master_namespaces.2da) is *not* copied into `override` so adding new namespaces or changing abbreviations is not possible without changing the weidu_library source.
-This is such, at least for the time being, to avoid bootstrapping issues.
+* The master [table](../../resources/2da/naming/master_namespaces.2da) is indexed but if you make any changes to the table, the indexes will not reflect them.
+To avoid such a problem put all changes in a component and all readings in another component; this will guarantee the reloading of the table and the synching of the indexes.

-# B. Basic functions.
+# B. Initialization.

 note(s):
-* All functions in this section are action functions.
+* All functions in this section have action and patch variants.

+`get_master_namespaces RET path`

+Return the (full) `path` of the master namespaces table.

-`get_namespaces_resource RET resource`
+`get_extended_namespaces RET path`

-Return the in-game `resource` of the extended namespaces table (no extension).
+Return the (full) `path` of the extended namespaces table.

-`initialize_namespaces`
+`initialize_extended_namespaces`

-Make sure the master namespaces table exist, and if not, initialize it.
+Make sure the two required extended namespace tables exist, and if not, construct them.
 This function is idempotent, so it is safe to call it more than once.

 note(s):
-* Currently this table is called `extended_namespaces.2da` and is assumed that no other mod is using such a resource (otherwise you will get errors).
+* Usually there is no need to call this function directly as it is as called on module `INCLUDE`-ing.

+# C. Loading and reading.

+`load_master_namespaces RET_ARRAY namespaces`

+Load the master namespaces table for reading.

-`load_spell_namespaces RET_ARRAY namespaces`
+`load_extended_namespaces RET_ARRAY namespaces`

 Load the extended namespaces table for reading.

-# C. Patching functions.

 note(s):
+* See the notes above on `master_namespaces` for some footguns that need to be avoided with careful discipline.

+# D. Patching functions.

+note(s):
-* All functions in this section are patching functions for the extended `namespaces` table file (loaded by `load_spell_namespaces`).
+* All functions in this section are patching functions for the the relevant table files.

+`add_extended_namespace STR_VAR namespace abbreviation`

-`add_extended_spell_symbol INT_VAR level STR_VAR symbol class patch = "*"`
+`add_extended_spell_symbol INT_VAR level STR_VAR symbol namespace patch = "*"`

-# D. Searchers.
+# E. Searchers.

 `get_namespace_spell_resource STR_VAR namespaces symbol RET resource `